Glamor Shots and Analysis:

 Rear legroom increases.

 Subaru typically increases its suggested retail prices only a few hundred dollars when introducing a new model, which defrays some of the cost of the new standard equipment.

 We'll post pricing when we get it, usually a few weeks before they ship the cars to us.

 2015 retains the go-anywhere wagon look, but now taller and even more refined.
 Very upscale for a vehicle that starts in the $20's.

 Engines and Fuel Economy

 2.5 liter displacement in the standard engine does not change.
 Horsepower increases from 173 to 175.
-We expect modest fuel economy increases since 2015 Legacy increased 4 mpg highway.
-Six speed manual was eliminated on 2015 Legacy so it may not appear on Outback either.
+Six speed manual is no longer offered.

 |Continuously variable |

 Go Go Motor Option

 Both engines have 256 horsepower, but more modern transmission in 2015 Outback improves fuel economy and smoothness.
 Turbo engine, last seen on an Outback in 2009, will not appear.
 Subaru sells a diesel in world markets but we will not see that engine stateside.